Little River, New Zealand: St Andrews

 St Andrews Anglican church is located at 32 Upper Church St. The first Anglican services were held in 1866 in Little River.
 St Andrews was built in a gothic style and opened in 1879.
 It was designed by architect Benjamin Mountfort and opened by Bishop Harper.
 Sir Miles Warren designed the lounge which was added to the eastern end of the church in 1990.
 The church is a category two historic place.

 Marae

 Wairewa marae, a marae (tribal meeting ground) of Ngāi Tahu and its Wairewa Rūnanga branch, is located at Little River.
 It includes Te Mako wharenui (meeting house).

 Demographics

-Little River is described by Statistics New Zealand as a rural settlement, and covers 2.74 km2.
+Little River is described by Stats NZ as a rural settlement, and covers 2.74 km2.
 It had an estimated population of as of with a population density of people per km^{2}.
-It is part of the Banks Peninsula South SA2 statistical area.
+It is part of the Banks Peninsula South statistical area.